BenHighsted/COSC345/README.md

 List of changes before Beta release:

-Animate sprites shooting up (and make a sound each time they are shot?
+-Animate sprites shooting up (and make a sound each time they are shot?
 I had a good idea for this -B).

-Add music.
+-Add music.

-Make fireballs not overlap.
+-Make fireballs not overlap.

-Make random generation with fireballs and walls actually random (currently they are the artificial random).
+-Make random generation with fireballs and walls actually random (currently they are the artificial random).

+-Change walls a bit to make it a more interesting stage.

+-Add difficulties.

 # DUNGEON FALL